charudatta10/charudatta10/README.md

 🤝  I'm open to collaborating on Python to edge flow NNGEN, Genetic Algorithm, GANs, FPGAs, MFDFA and AI ML EDGE on devices.

-🎓 I'm pursuing a PhD in VLSI with NIT GOA ont the topic "Design optimized FPGA/Edgde device aceelertor of AI/ML(GAN) models".
+🎓 I'm pursuing a PhD in VLSI with NIT GOA ont the topic "Design optimized FPGA/Edgde device accelerator of AI/ML(GAN) models".

 🔭 Currently working on FPGA Development, AI and machine learning, Blockchain and Smart Contracts, Python to Edge Flow NNGEN.